 Now that you know what’s a Twitter handle, it’s time to find yours.

-How to Find My Twitter Username on Mobile
+How to Find Your Twitter Username on Mobile

 On Twitter Android or iOS app, go to your profile screen.
 You will find the Twitter handle (the one with the @ symbol) under your name.